Silverwolf90/game-of-life/README.md

-### *This is experimental.*
+### *This is experimental.
+I would love to hear feedback on it.*

-So I've been fooling around with a fairly different JavaScript style than what I would use at work.
-As of 8/30 11:50am, this code has not even been run.
-It's merely a stylistic experiment, but it was linted using [eslint](http://eslint.org/).
+So I've been fooling around with a fairly different (and significantly more constrained) JavaScript style.
+Note that as of 8/30 11:50am, this code has not even been tested or attempted to run.
+It's merely a fun stylistic experiment, but it was linted using [eslint](http://eslint.org/).

 Note that I'm using [lodash-fp](http://eslint.org/), which has auto-curried callback-first functions.